How to build credit so it sticks

 Make monthly payments on time

 The most important thing you can do to build credit with a credit card is to make your monthly payments on time.
 Payment history makes up 35% of your credit score.
 A strong history of on-time payments will help you establish your credit.
-To ensure you never miss a payment, set up automatic payments each month.
-When you set it and forget it, you’ll build your credit score each month with ease.
+Set up automatic payments each month to ensure you never miss a payment.
+When you set it and forget it, you’ll easily build your credit score each month.

 Watch your utilization

 Keep an eye on your utilization and request an increase when needed.
 You can also help your credit utilization by making sure your reoccurring balance isn’t too high.
 A common myth is that you must carry a balance on your credit card month over month to build credit.
-You will not get penalized for paying your credit card in full each month.
+You will not be penalized for paying your credit card in full monthly.
 You can lower your balance by paying in full.
 This will help you keep your credit utilization low.

 Monitor your credit score for changes

 As you work on building credit, see if you start seeing improvement in your credit score.
-Refresh yourself on how your credit score is calculated, so you can know what areas need improvement.
+Refresh yourself on how your credit score is calculated so you know what areas need improvement.

 Sign up for our newsletter